mjon/WildCounts/_count/methods/methods-intro.md

 ## Ways to record your wild counts

-You can type (or write) your counts using the quick **WildCounts shorthand**, or, if your hands are busy, you can speak your counts using the **WildCounts vocab**.
+You can type (or write) your counts using the quick **WildCounts shorthand**, or, if your hands are busy, you can speak your counts using the **WildCounts spoken**.
 These are the quickest, least intrusive, ways of making many counts while out and about.

 ### Type your counts with **WildCounts shorthand**